-Oversight of progress and attainment lies foremost with the relevant Key Stage Co-ordinator or Head of Sixth Form.
+Oversight of progress and attainment lies foremost with the relevant AHT Key Stage 3/4/5.

 - Assessment of progress and attainment should be carried out in the normal way by classroom teachers.
 Reviewing the progress of disadvantaged students will be a standard item on both departmental and line management meeting agendas. - When assessing barriers to progress, teachers will consider whether issues relating to deprivation/disadvantage may be contributing to any under-attainment or lack of progress.
 If so, these barriers will be identified and the relevant staff (academic or pastoral) informed. - These staff will then decide the best course of action to address the problem (e.g. teacher intervention, parental engagement, procurement of additional resources). - For curriculum-related issues the line of responsibility will be: